Launching a Belgian line of skincare products Valérie Vroome: a Belgian entrepreneur with skincare under her skin

 She started her professional career at Johnson & Johnson Consumer, for the brands Neutrogena and RoC.
 She was responsible for the scientific support of both brands.
 Three years later she started at the Laboratoires Pierre Fabre with the same role but moved to a marketing function.
 In 2002, her mentor, Geert Cauwenbergh at Johnson & Johnson Consumer founded his own company, Barrier Therapeutics.
 And it was a natural move to follow him in this new adventure.
 She became responsible for the world-wide marketing (ex us) of a line of dermatologic drugs.
 In 2008 when Stiefel acquired Barrier Therapeutics, Valérie Vroome became Medical Director Europe in charge of a filler and so came back to her passion: the world of esthetics and cosmetics.
 When Stiefel got acquired by GSK she gave her career a new orientation.
 She bought a pharmacy in the old center of Antwerpen.
 In 2010, when she met the people behind the brand pHformula, Valérie Vroome saw immediately the huge potential of this brand for the beauticians in Belgium, Luxembourg and France.
 She started the distribution of the products while continuing managing her pharmacy.

 Ten years ago, when she just became 40, Valérie Vroome promised herself to create her own brand.
 But at that moment she did not dare.
 And then at the age of 49, she got diagnosed with a very aggressive form of breast cancer.
 Valérie Vroome, as she tells the story herself, was completely out for the major part of 2017.
 I was already happy that both companies were up and running without too much problems.
 But being sick made me think a lot about my life, my dreams and my goals and strangely gave me a boost.
 I had this double ‘aha’ moment.
 The first was one evening during a long conversation I had with a very dear friend.
-He made me realize that I had all the necessary skills to be successful.
+He made me realise that I had all the necessary skills to be successful.
 The other moment was when one of the nurses during one of the many chemotherapies pointed out that ‘now is always the best moment’ and if I didn’t start the project I might regret it my whole life.
 So, I started. »

-In september 2020, Valérie Vroome launches as a presale her first line of 4 skincare products « made in Belgium », Skincare by VV.
+In september 2020, Valérie Vroome launches as a presale her first line of 4 skincare products « Made in Belgium », Skincare by VV.

 From dream … to reality